Native Americans and the Opioid Epidemic – Finding Solutions in the Workforce

 45th National Indian and Native American Employment and Training Conference

-The 45th National Indian and Native American Employment and Training (NINAETC) for WIOA Section 166 and Public Law 102-477 will take place in Providence, Rhode Island from May 4 to 9, 2025.
-This conference is dedicated to promoting heritage and culture.
-There is a fee for registration.
+The 45th National Indian and Native American Employment and Training (NINAETC) for WIOA Section 166 and Public Law 102-477 took place in Providence, Rhode Island in May 2025.
+This conference was dedicated to promoting heritage and culture.

 Record Type